If you haven’t done your spring cleaning yet, Science says it will make you happier after it’s done

 Don’t just Spring clean your house. . .

 It makes sense that Spring cleaning your office is just as important as deep cleaning your house, especially if you’ve forgotten what color your desk is due to the sheer volume of papers and folders covering your desk.
 Desk disarray bogs down your effectiveness at the office.
 That means, you should be bringing your Marie Kondo tidying skills to your office.
-Here are 6 things you can be doing to spring clean your office.

 If you have more than paper that you’re looking to spring clean out of your life, here are 10 other Twin Cities organizations that will take the things you’re purging from your life.
 And if you’re Spring cleaning is a bigger task than you’re up to, and could use the help of a professional, NAPO (the National Association of Professional Organizers) is a great resource to help you find the right professional organizer for you.
 Happy cleaning!